puppetlabs/puppet-docs/source/facter/3.0/custom_facts.markdown

 Facter would try to load 'facter/system\_load.rb', 'facter/users.rb', and 'facter/rackspace.rb'.

+### Using the `--custom-dir` command line option

+Facter can take multiple `--custom-dir` options on the command line that specifies a single directory to search for custom facts.
+Facter will attempt to load all ruby files in the specified directories.
+This allows you to do something like this:

+    $ ls my_facts
+    system_load.rb
+    $ ls my_other_facts
+    users.rb
+    $ facter --custom-dir=./my_facts --custom-dir=./my_other_facts system_load users
+    system_load => 0.25
+    users => thomas,pat

+### Using the `FACTERLIB` environment variable

-Facter also will check the environment variable `FACTERLIB` for a colon-delimited set of directories, and will try to load all ruby files in those directories.
+Facter also will check the environment variable `FACTERLIB` for a delimited (semicolon for Windows and colon for all other platforms) set of directories, and will try to load all ruby files in those directories.
 This allows you to do something like this:

     $ ls my_facts